AndreSantos03/Y2S2-DesenhoDeAlgoritmos1/doc_page/main_page.md

 between stations.
 Additionally, the class has methods to retrieve information about stations, lines, maximum flow in districts and municipalities, and calculate the maximum capacity of trains that can be scheduled at a station.
-This class can be used as a foundation for implementing a railway network management system, allowing for train flow control, calculation of shorter routes, and optimization of transportation capacity.

 ‎ ‎ ‎ ‎